-The junction diode is the basic semiconductor device and the simplest one modeled in ngspice, but it's model is quite complex, even if not all the physical phenomena affecting a pn junction are modeled.
+The junction diode is the basic semiconductor device and the simplest one in ngspice, but its model is quite complex, even when not all the physical phenomena affecting a pn junction are handled.
 The diode is modeled in three different regions:

-• Forward bias: the anode is more positive than the cathode, the diode is "on" and can conduct large currents.
-To avoid convergence problems and unrealistic high current, it is better to specify a series resistance to limit current with rs model parameter.

-- Reverse bias: the cathode is more positive than the anode and the diode is "off".
-A reverse bias diode conducts a small leakage current. - Breakdown: the breakdown region is model led only if the bv model parameter is given.
-When a diode enters breakdown the current increase exponentially (remember to limit it); bv is a positive value.
+- Forward bias: the anode is more positive than the cathode, the diode is 'on' and can conduct large currents.
+To avoid convergence problems and unrealistic high current, it is prudent to specify a series resistance to limit current with the rs model parameter. - Reverse bias: the cathode is more positive than the anode and the diode is 'off'.
+A reverse bias diode conducts a small leakage current. - Breakdown: the breakdown region is modeled only if the bv model parameter is given.
+When a diode enters breakdown the current increases exponentially (remember to limit it); bv is a positive value.